a-angeliev/Shoecommerce/client-admin/README.md

 # Welcome to Shoecommerce Admin Panel

-The admin panel uses React, such as the main client part.With this part the project becomes fully functional.
-The code is organised in components, and the CSS is imported using module syntax.
+The admin panel also utilizes React, similar to the main client part.
+This integration completes the project, making it fully functional.
+The code is organized into components, and CSS is imported using module syntax.

 # Access the Admin Panel

 Admin panel will be live at: https://shoecommerce-client-admin.onrender.com

 For credentials, please use:
 ADMIN EMAIL: admin@admin.com